efranzener/efranzener/README.md

 - 😄 Pronouns: She/Her
 - 👩🏽‍💻 I'm a Full Stack Software Developer currently based in Seattle, WA
 - 👩🏽‍🎓 I have recently graduated from [Hackbright Academy](https://hackbrightacademy.com/)
-- 🐶 I’m currently working on my Dog Walkers web app project
+- 🐶 I’m currently contribuiting to HackforLA, and working on my side project Dog Walkers web app.
 - 🌱 Since the end of my bootcamp, I continue to learn more complex data structures and algorithms
 - 📫 How to reach me: efranzener.mp@gmail.com